An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Related Work

 \section{Related Work}

-In recent years, deep convolutional neural networks (DCNN) have led to a serious progress in many different computer vision areas.
-Person re-identification (ReId) is one of the challenging computer vision problems, and in order to cope with the problems such as illumination conditions, variations in pose, closure and background clutter, researchers have developed many DCNN frameworks tackling ReId in different ways \cite{mogelmose2013tri,chen2017person,sarfraz2017pose,deng2018image}.
+In recent years, deep convolutional neural networks (DCNN) have led to {significant} progress in many different computer vision areas.
+Person re-identification (ReId) is one of the challenging computer vision problems. {In} order to cope with {issues} such as illumination conditions, variations in pose, closure{,} and background clutter, researchers have developed many DCNN frameworks tackling ReId in different ways \cite{mogelmose2013tri,chen2017person,sarfraz2017pose,kalayeh2018human,deng2018image}.